-- Product: Doer, directors of work, and primary drivers to getting things done.
-However, they may not involve themselves with details and may care more about work getting done than peoples’ feelings along the way.
+- Product: Doers, directors of work, and primary drivers to getting things done.
+However, they may not involve themselves with details and may care more about work getting done than people’s feelings along the way.

-- Process: Thinker, analyzers, and detail-oriented perfectionists.
+- Process: Thinker, analyzer, and detail-oriented perfectionist.
 However, they prioritize perfection over getting things done on time and can get lost in the weeds.

 - People: Influencers, socializers, and relationship-builders.
 However, because they care so much about maintaining relationships, they may shy away from pushing people to get things done or giving necessary critical feedback.

 By understanding the strengths and challenges of each group, employees can actively focus on needed areas of improvement while working better with others who belong to the same or different work style.